 Maybe she is so one-track minded that she considers the risk of losing a kid or getting whole bus (including her) wiped out an acceptable sacrifice in the name of teaching SCIENCE!

-There's a more mundane explanation that, as a somewhat multidisciplinary teacher, she knows how stuff works in a Seen It a Million Times kind of way.
+There's a more mundane explanation that, as a somewhat multidisciplinary teacher, she knows how stuff works in a "seen it already" kind of way.

 There were a few episodes where she did show fear.
 The one I remember was during the one where they learned about erosion.
 A boulder was barrelling towards the children.
 Ms. Frizzle seemed genuinely shocked and rushed to their aid.